ec-jrc/lisflood-utilities/README.md

 ﻿# Overview

 This script produces monthly future land use/cover fraction maps to be used as input to the [LISFLOOD](https://github.com/ec-jrc/lisflood-code) hydrological model with the `TransientLandUseChange` option enabled.
-The maps account for yearly changes in the forest, sealed, irrigation (no rice), and irrigated rice fractions, and monthly changes in the water fraction (with the other fractions adjusted accordingly).
+The maps account for yearly changes in the forest, sealed, irrigation (no rice), and irrigated rice fractions.
+The water fraction represents a monthly climatology and thus does not change yearly.
 The maps are resampled and subsetted to match the resolution and area of the template map (located at the `templatemap_path` specified in the configuration file).

 # Data

-The script is based on five data sources (GAIA, GSWE, HILDA+, MEaSUREs VCF, and HYDE):
+The script is based on four data sources (Chen et al., 2020, GCAM-Demeter, GSWE, and HILDA+):
-1. The sealed fraction was derived form the xxxx.
-Reprojected to 0.01° using `gdalwarp -t_srs EPSG:4326 -tr 0.01 0.01 -r near -te -180.0 -90.0 180.0 90.0 -of GTiff <ssp>/global_<ssp>_<year>.tif <ssp>/global_<ssp>_<year>_reprojected.tif`, where `<ssp>` is SSP1, SSP2, ..., SSP5 and year is 2020, 2030, ..., 2100.
+1. [Chen et al. (2020)](https://doi.org/10.1594/PANGAEA.905890) urban land expansion projections under SSP1–5 (1-km resolution; 2020–2100).
+Each map was reprojected to 0.01° using `gdalwarp -t_srs EPSG:4326 -tr 0.01 0.01 -r near -te -180.0 -90.0 180.0 90.0 -of GTiff <ssp>/global_<ssp>_<year>.tif <ssp>/global_<ssp>_<year>_reprojected.tif`, where `<ssp>` is SSP1, SSP2, ..., SSP5 and year is 2020, 2030, ..., 2100.
+1. [GCAM-Demeter](https://dx.doi.org/10.25584/data.2020-04.1190/1615771) land use change projections for 15 SSP and RCP combinations (0.05° resolution; 2015–2100).
+Downloading all files at once did not work as the download kept getting interrupted.
+Downloading each SSP separately did work but required a lot of clicking.
-1. The water fraction was derived from GSWE V4 (30-m resolution; 1985–2019; [Pekel et al., 2016](https://doi.org/10.1038/nature20584)).
+1. [JRC GSWE](https://doi.org/10.1038/nature20584) open water extent data (30-m resolution; 1985–2019).
 We used a version of the GSWE resampled to 1-km resolution by Susann Guenther available on the JRC network and on request from [Hylke Beck](mailto:hylke.beck@gmail.com).
-1. The water fraction at high latitudes was based on HILDA+ V1.0 (1-km resolution; 1900–2019; [Winkler et al., 2021](https://doi.org/10.1038/s41467-021-22702-2)) available via the [PANGAEA data repository](https://doi.org/10.1594/PANGAEA.921846).
-1. The forest fraction was derived from xxx
-1. The irrigation (no rice) and irrigated rice fractions were based on HYDE V3.2 (0.083° resolution; 10,000 BC to 2015; [Klein Goldewijk et al., 2017](https://doi.org/10.5194/essd-9-927-2017)).
-The `baseline` and `general_files` folders should be downloaded from the [DANS data portal](https://doi.org/10.17026/dans-25g-gez3).
+1. [HILDA+](https://doi.org/10.1594/PANGAEA.921846) historic land use change dataset (1-km resolution; 1900–2019).

 The locations of the data are specified in the configuration file.
 The script also requires a template map which defines the output resolution and area.
 The template map should be in netCDF-4 format and contain `lat` and `lon` variables and a data variable (any name).
 The location of the template map is specified using `templatemap_path` in the configuration file.